kkkddder/BuildingNYC/README.md

 	41
 	35

 We planned to later include private ownership and vacant lots as well.
 And in the final deliverable we planned to trace back the homes in our study site back to 2009, a few years before Sandy hits (in Oct 2012).
-This would take into account the role of a flood related  Blue Belt program in Staten Island, which started earlier, and which later played a role in the response to Sandy and the later ownership data.

 We decided to make a huge interactive chart called Razing NYC of all the lots in our study site over time, from 2009 to 2017.
 The idea is to show how the lots change ownership over time, particularly after Sandy, and when and if the homes on the lots are demolished.
 The colors for each type of ownership would fade out when the home was demolished.
+When you hover over one of the rectangles / bands representing one of the lots, it will pull up a satellite photo of what the building at that lot looks like now.
+The photo will appear in a box to the right of the chart.

 Here is our initial sketch.

 ![Add image](https://raw.githubusercontent.com/kkkddder/BuildingNYC/master/Images_ReadMe/Initial1.png)